imranalperen/FlaskAndScrapp/README.md

 flask run
 ```

-*will run your local host, also you can run in debug set app.py to run.py select python falsk instead of python*
+*will run your local host, also you can run in debug, set app.py to run.py, select python flask instead of python*

 ### RUN SCRAPP